web-pal/react-redux-boilerplate/README.md

 ## To keep clean project's architecture, use these principles:
-* [Data normalizing](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) is the most important think that you have to use.
+* [Data normalizing](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) is the most important thing that you have to use.
 * [Simple reducer](http://redux.js.org/docs/recipes/reducers/UpdatingNormalizedData.html) I suggest to use "Slice Reducer Composition".
 * [Memorized selectors](https://github.com/reactjs/reselect)